Yasmani Grandal, Brewers finalize $18.25M, 1-year contract

 MILWAUKEE — Catcher Yasmani Grandal and the Milwaukee Brewers have finalized an $18.25 million, one-year contract.

-The deal, agreed to last week subject to a successful physical, includes a $16 million salary this year and a $16 million option for 2020 with a $2.25 million buyout.
-Either side may turn down the option.
+The deal, agreed to last week subject to a successful physical, includes a $16 million salary this year and a $16 million mutual option for 2020 with a $2.25 million buyout due Dec.
+31. Grandal has until the third day after the World Series to decide on the option, and the Brewers have until the fifth day.

 “Yasmani has proven that he is one of the most productive catchers in baseball, both offensively and defensively, and he fits our roster very well,” Brewers general manager David Stearns said Monday.
 “Throughout this process, he expressed a consistent and sincere desire to join our organization.”